-While we encourage everyone to stay at home and practice social distancing, there's still chances to explore museums, attractions, and more across Lehigh Valley.Many of our local tourism partners are shifting to digital platforms so that you and your family can continue to engage and learn about what is made possible throughout this region.
-While we've done our best to keep this list up to date, we always recommend checking in with each individual business for most recent information.
+You can still explore museums, attractions, and more across Lehigh Valley from the comfort of your home!
+Many of our local tourism partners have launched digital platforms so you and your family can continue to learn about what is made possible in Lehigh Valley.
+While we've done our best to keep this alphabetical list updated, we recommend contacting local organizations for more information.

 See something we're missing?
 Please send details to Alicia Quinn and we'd be happy to include.

 Attractions are featured alphabetically.

-Professional Da Vinci Science Center educators want to continue to bring science to life and lives to science, even while you’re at home!
+Da Vinci Science Center educators want to continue to bring science to life and lives to science, even while you’re at home!
 These Science at Home activities have been carefully selected to ignite your sense of curiosity and encourage you to:

 HBMS continues their "Free Sundays at the Museum" programming in a digital format.
 Each week, they'll send out a newsletter with fun activities that kids can do at home.
 Plus, they've turned some of Bethlehem's most famous structures into coloring pages.
 Sign up for the weekly newsletter here.
 If you're ready for a bit of fresh air, consider taking a self-guided tour through the Historic Bethlehem Heritage Trail.
 You can purchase digital access to the audio guides on their website.